 I’m Simon Carless – pleased to meet you.
-I’m an biz/community guy & event organizer in the video game, infosec, and other tech spaces.
+I’m an biz/community exec & event organizer in the video game, infosec, and other tech spaces.
 I’m passionate about art, games, people, and bringing amazing creative endeavors to light via ‘curation’ – which can mean a whole bunch of things.
 I originally hail from South London, England, but am nowadays living/working in the Bay Area, CA with my wife, our son, and a very silly dog.

-I’m currently an Executive Vice-President out here in San Francisco at UBM Technology, a division of UK-headquartered FTSE 250 company UBM.
-Right now, I oversee & lead strategy for the folks running the Game Developers Conference shows worldwide, plus the major Black Hat set of information security events and other properties including Gamasutra & more.
+I’m currently an Executive Vice-President out here in San Francisco at major B2B events company UBM Technology.
+For my sins, I oversee & lead strategy for the folks running the Game Developers Conference shows worldwide, plus the major Black Hat set of information security events and other properties including Gamasutra & more.

 I’m also Chairman Emeritus of the Independent Games Festival, which holds its awards at GDC yearly, & co-founder of the Independent Games Summit.
 Outside of indie games, I’m the co-runner of seminal video game database MobyGames, which I helped rescue a few years back, curate the popular video game eBook bundles for Jason Chen’s StoryBundle, and help volunteer and fundraise for the Prisoners Literature Project, a charity that sends books to needy U.S. prisoners.
 I’m also an investor and advisor in Mike Rose’s indie game publisher No More Robots.